Hi-doki/senkotheme/README.md

 I do highly also recommend using the latest version of Powershell (you can download by using `winget install Powershell` in your terminal)

 ## Windows Terminal
+READ THE IMPORTANT NOTE AT THE TOP OF THIS README
 Copy the code from https://github.com/Hi-doki/senkotheme/blob/main/windowsTerminal/settings.json and replace it into your Windows Terminal settings JSON file located at `C:\Users\USERNAME\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`

 ## Winfetch